Final Fantasy XIII Review

 I thought Fang was hot… I guess that says something about my taste for strong women.

 Final Fantasy XIII is not the worst game ever.
 It’s not even the worst Final Fantasy.
-It is a solid Adventure game masquerading as an RPG to use as an excuse for having very weak Action.
-It is the epitome of visual presentation in a video game.
-It is also one of the few Square Enix titles that I will only play through once and soon to be another dusty jewel case in my closet.
+It’s a solid adventure story game masquerading as an RPG as an excuse for having weak action.
+It’s the gold standard of visual presentation in a video game.
+It’s also one of the few Square Enix titles that I’ll only play through once and soon to be another dusty jewel case in my closet.

 Mass Effect 2 is ten times the RPG that this is, so I will go play through that for the fourth time now.